Gutsss77/GhostQL-A-Custom-CLI-Database-Engine/README.md

 ### 2. Creating Tables
 GhostQL uses a simpe meachism of creating schemas defination in a metadata folder for users database.
+I will going to JSON for metadata handling and table data.
 Struture defined as:
 ```bash
 Databases